go-mate/go-commit/README.md

 Using a configuration file is adaptive but enables advanced features like automatic signature switching based on the project's remote URL.

-To get started, you can generate a configuration template based on your current git remote:
+To get started, you can generate a configuration template based on the current git remote:

 ```bash
 # This creates a go-commit-config.json in current DIR
 go-commit config example
 ```

-This file allows you to define signatures for different git remotes.
-It looks like this:
+This file allows you to define signatures with different git remotes:

 ```json
 {